TJ Friedl Player Props: Reds vs. Astros

 Astros Pitching Rankings

-- The Astros have a 3.24 team ERA that ranks first among all MLB pitching staffs.
+- The Astros have the first-ranked team ERA among all league pitching staffs (3.32).

-- Astros pitchers combine to allow 71 home runs (one per game), the ninth-fewest in the league.
+- Astros pitchers combine to allow the eighth-fewest home runs in baseball (72 total, one per game).

-- Bielak (3-3 with a 4.01 ERA and 34 strikeouts in 42 2/3 innings pitched) makes the start for the Astros, his eighth of the season.
+- The Astros will send Blanco (1-0) to the mound for his third start of the season.

-- The righty's last appearance came on Sunday against the Cleveland Guardians, when he tossed five innings, surrendering five earned runs while giving up nine hits.
+- In his last time out on Wednesday, June 7, the right-hander threw six innings against the Toronto Blue Jays, giving up two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.